-The Federal Emergency Management Agency (FEMA), Flood Insurance Rate Map (reference is Community-Panel Number 39045C0154G:) effective date, January 6, 2012, indicates the whole of the subject parcel is in a low floodrisk area identified as "Zone X," which is an area of minimal flood-hazard.
-NOTE: Because we are not hydrogeology experts or surveyors, we make no guarantees, express or implied regarding my opinion, which is based solely on observations made at the study property and viewing online FEMA maps.
+The Federal Emergency Management Agency (FEMA), Flood Insurance Rate Map (reference is Community-Panel Number 39045C0154G: effective date, January 6, 2012, indicates nearly the whole of the subject property is in "Zone X," which is an area of minimal flood-hazard and a small portion is in a low flood-risk area identified as "Zone AE," which is an area of nonnominal flooding.
+NOTE: Because we are not hydrogeology experts or surveyors, we make no guarantees, express or implied, regarding my opinion, which is based solely on observations made at the study property and viewing online FEMA maps.